 - USE SUNSCREEN.
 Sunscreen helps prevent future discoloration, slows the signs of aging, and, oh yeah...helps shield you from skin cancer.
 Vitamin C usage makes you extra susceptible to sunburns, so always be sure to apply SPF 30+ beneath your makeup before heading out for the day.
 MISSHA's All Around Safe Block Essence Sun Milk is literally the best sunscreen I have ever used.
 ZERO white cast and does not break me out.
 You can also find it on Soko Glam!

 - Pair your Vitamin C with complementary products.
 I recently added Klairs Vitamin E mask to my routine after reading that Vitamin E helps to stabilize Vitamin C...i.e., it helps me get the most out of my serum treatment.
 It has a strange flan-like texture and takes some time to absorb, so I recommend only using this product at night.
+(UPDATE: I tried to love this product but ultimately it hasn't been a hero for me.
+Read more about my current regimen here.)

 - If you're in need of a little extra brightening, I also recommend trying this DIY sake and sugar scrub.
 Fermented rice is a known lightening + brightening ingredient, and this scrub has been the extra something-something my skin needed to even out and tone up!
 Since I've had such great results with this scrub, I'm also interested in trying out this Fermented Rice Water Toner from 100% Pure in the near future!